manwithplan/theFrankenstein/README-CV.md

 # Computer Vision

-Below are examples of object recognition and detection from a live feed of the game **Elite: Dangerous**, a space simulator video game where we are trying to detect the action the player is currently undertaking in real time.
+Below are examples of *object recognition* and *detection* from a live feed of the game **Elite: Dangerous**, a space simulator video game where we are trying to detect the action the player is currently undertaking in real time.
 This is combined with music playback capabilities to make a live soundtrack to the game.

-Using OpenCV all these detections are marked as flags, and combined a decision tree to extract the current player's state.
+Using **OpenCV** all these detections are marked as flags, and combined in a decision tree to extract the current player's state.
-All of them use HSV filtering as opposed to RGB to take lighting changes into account, as well as a focused cropped out area as a Region Of Interest.
+All of them use **HSV filtering** as opposed to **RGB** to take lighting changes into account, as well as a focused cropped out area as a Region Of Interest.
 The whole image is calibrated by rotation and scaling on each frame to take into account player movements.